 - Understand how to apply PNF principles to various diagnoses

-Kay Wing, PT, DPT, NCS, GCS is the owner of Southwest Advanced Neurological Rehabilitation (SWAN Rehab), an outpatient rehabilitation facility specializing in the treatment of stroke, traumatic brain injury, and other neurological diseases.
+Kay Wing, PT, DPT, NCS, GCS is the founder of Southwest Advanced Neurological Rehabilitation (SWAN Rehab), an outpatient rehabilitation facility specializing in the treatment of stroke, traumatic brain injury, and other neurological diseases.
 She received her physical therapy degree from Northwestern University and her doctorate of physical therapy from Northern Arizona University.
 She is a board certified specialist in neurological and geriatric physical therapy.
 Dr. Wing has instructed workshops throughout the United States and internationally as well as taught courses in neuro rehabilitation and mobility training.
 Dr. Wing is an adjunct faculty member at Northern Arizona University and A.T.
 Still University.

 Kim Gatewood, PT, DPT, NCS received her physical therapy degree from Marquette University and her clinical doctorate in physical therapy from Northern Arizona University.
-She is currently an associate clinical professor of physical therapy at Northern Arizona University and a therapist at HonorHealth John C. Lincoln Medical Center.
+She is currently an associate clinical professor of physical therapy at Northern Arizona University and a therapist at HonorHealth John C Lincoln Medical Center.
 She is a board certified specialist in neurological physical therapy.
 Dr. Gatewood has a rich history of teaching and mentoring therapists and students, and has instructed workshops throughout the United States and internationally.
 She is an adjunct faculty member at Gateway Community College and Midwestern University.

 Laura VanPuymbrouck, OTR/L began formal instruction in PNF in 1989, at the Rehabilitation Institute of Chicago.
 Laura has developed courses and taught extensively throughout the United States and Europe.
 In her workshops she focuses on evidence based literature support for PNF efficacy.
 Laura is an Adjunct Faculty in the department of Occupational Therapy at Rush University of Chicago, works part-time as an OTR/L in her private practice, and is a PhD Candidate and Researcher at the University of Illinois-Chicago.